clokman/DM-ML/README.md

 - Please note that .ows files requires [Orange 3.4.1](https://orange.biolab.si/) to run.
 This package can also be conveniently installed using [Anaconda IDE](https://www.continuum.io/downloads).

+# ML
+ml4qs_preprocessing.py and ml4qs_data_sleep_levels.py are the two main files used for analyis.

+ml4qs_sleep_level_binarization is an extra step taken in feature creation.